 Hi, I'm Brenda Lloyd...

-After flailing around somewhat aimlessly for years, I think I’m finally beginning to understand the world again.
-I am also, maybe more importantly, beginning to grasp how my extremely wonky brain perceives it.
+After flailing around somewhat aimlessly for years, I'm finally beginning to understand the world again.

-You see, for years-in the time I tend to think and speak of simply as “before”- I don’t think I ever really understood things in the way they are meant to be understood.
+You see, for years-in the time I tend to think and speak of simply as "before" - I don't think I ever really understood things in the way they are meant to be understood.
 Oh sure, I was smart.
-Very much so.
-Even now, with a quarter of my brain beaten bloody, irradiated, and scarred, I test superior on the IQ scale.
+Even now, with a quarter of my brain beaten bloody, irradiated, and scarred, I'm rather bright.

 I'm still working on forgiving myself for past failures; for not being as effective in certain roles and relationships as I should have been.
 And I give thanks every single moment - because I worked in the military and nursing (jobs in which other lives depended on my skills) - that I never unintentionally hurt anyone.